Neuroscience

 neuroscience Programs

-B. Cellular/Molecular: this stream explores the nervous system at its most fundamental level, investigating the influence of genes, signalling molecules, and cellular morphology on the development and maintenance of brain function, predominantly through the use of in vitro techniques (e.g., immunohistochemistry, patch clamp).
+The Specialist program in Neuroscience is a research-intensive program designed to provide students with strong breadth in the major domains of neuroscience.
+The Cellular/Molecular stream explores the nervous system at its most fundamental level, investigating the influence of genes, signaling molecules, and cellular morphology on the development and maintenance of brain function, predominantly through the use of in vitro techniques (e.g., immunohistochemistry, patch clamp).

 Enrolment in the Program is limited, and takes place in two stages.